 Because Section A questions will be relatively large, careful time management will be important, and candidates are advised to use the number of marks allocated to each requirement to determine how much time to spend on each part.
 Note that the requirement in, for example, Question 1 of the December 2014 exam divides the meeting notes into four main sections, enabling candidates to focus their efforts as efficiently as possible.

 Questions 3 and 4 in Section B will each have 20 marks.
-Candidates are required to answer both of these questions only.
+Candidates are required to answer both of these questions.
 These questions will contain concise structured information, including sub-headings, to make them easier to assimilate and navigate.
 This will enable candidates to read them quickly.

 The past exams give a clear indication of the type of questions that will be set, and the difference in style between the questions in the two sections.
 It should be noted that the structure of the exam for June 2018 onwards, as set out above, is fully compulsory, which differs from the exams set in the period from 2012, up to and including, March 2018.

 It will be important that candidates think before they start to write an answer in order to identify the relevant issues, and the calculations necessary, to support their advice.
 In addition, they should consider whether the necessary calculations could be carried out in a particularly efficient way.
 For example, it may be that the client will be a higher rate taxpayer regardless of the particular strategy chosen, such that the income tax implications can be computed at the margin without the need to prepare full income tax computations.
 Similarly, candidates should try to avoid producing detailed pro forma calculations (for example, of capital allowances), when a simpler working will provide the figure required.